PrefectHQ/prefect/docs/integrations/prefect-dask/usage_guide.md

 )
 ```

-## Connecting to an existing cluster
+## Connect to an existing cluster

 Multiple Prefect flow runs can all use the same existing Dask cluster.
 You might manage a single long-running Dask cluster (maybe using the Dask [Helm Chart](https://docs.dask.org/en/latest/setup/kubernetes-helm.html)) and configure flows to connect to it during execution.
 This has a few downsides when compared to using a temporary cluster (as described above):

 - All workers in the cluster must have dependencies installed for all flows you intend to run.
 - Multiple flow runs may compete for resources.
 Dask tries to do a good job sharing resources between tasks, but you may still run into issues.

 That said, you may prefer managing a single long-running cluster.

 To configure a `DaskTaskRunner` to connect to an existing cluster, pass in the address of the scheduler to the `address` argument: